walterfreeman/phy211/faq.md

 #### [I need to miss a group exam.
 What do I need to do?](#absencegroup)

 If your absence is for an excused reason (see above), let your TA know.
 We'll give you the same grade you get on the main exam for your group exam, as well.

+If your absence is for a recreational reason (including athletics), we will make the same allowance for you, but only once.

 ---
 <a id="absenceexam"></a>